In vitro fertilisation

 What is In vitro fertilisation (IVF) ?

-It is an assisted reproductive technology that involves the fertilisation of gametes (oocytes and spermatozoa) in vitro — in other words, in the laboratory — and the later transfer of the embryo or embryos to the woman’s uterus.
+It is an assisted reproductive technology that involves the fertilisation of gametes (oocytes and spermatozoa) in vitro — in other words, in the laboratory — and the subsequent transfer of the embryo or embryos to the woman’s uterus.

-When is in vitro fertilisation advisable?
+When is in vitro fertilisation recommended?

 - After the failure of previous attempts at artificial insemination.